 • can assess the risk of material misstatement of the financial statements, including fraud risk

-• can map, assess risk and propose good internal controls for the revenue, purchasing and inventory areas
+• can assess risk and propose good internal controls for the revenue, purchasing and inventory areas

-• can schedule an audit, including determining materiality
+• can plan an audit, including determining materiality

-• understands the importance of the company's internal control for the audit and masters how the audit can build on the internal control
+• understands the importance of the company's internal control for the audit and understands how the audit can build on the internal control

-• masters how audit evidence is obtained to deal with the estimated risks and how audit evidence is evaluated
+• understands how audit evidence is obtained to deal with the estimated risks and how audit evidence is evaluated

 • can design and evaluate the result of simple data analyses for use in auditing